Civil Trial Practice

 If issues arise regarding the date set for trial, the Court is available to conduct a status conference, either by telephone or in person, by contacting the case manager.

-The Joint Final Pretrial Order must be submitted electronically through CM/ECF on or before the date set by the scheduling order.
-Counsel is directed to consult and comply with Local Rule 16.2 governing the Joint Final Pretrial Order.
-The proposed Final Pretrial Order shall strictly comply with the requirements of Local Rule 16.2.
-If plaintiffs do not convene a conference or initiate the process of completing the Joint Final Pretrial Order, or if defendants fail to respond, either party may file a Notice of Failure to Complete the Joint Final Pretrial Order on or after the date the Order is due to be filed along with their submissions for the Order.
+If plaintiffs do not convene a conference or initiate the process of completing the Joint Final Pretrial Order, or if defendants fail to respond, either party may file a Notice of Failure to Complete the Joint Final Pretrial Order on or after the date the Order is due to be filed on the docket.
 The Notice must indicate that the party filing the Notice attempted to communicate with the other parties prior to filing the Notice.
 Counsel must separately submit, through the Utilities function in CM/ECF, its own proposed Final Pretrial Order.

 The following persons shall personally attend the final pretrial conference: